Light-cone Distribution Amplitudes of Vector Mesons within the Self-Consistent Light-front Quark Model: Preliminary

 Applying the LF wave function and performing the spinor contraction with $\bar{u}u=\slashed{p}$, we simplify the right-hand side of Eq.~(\ref{eq:12}).
 The calculation of trace term is straightforward and the result for twist-2 LCDA is carried out:

 Adopting the same procedure, the formula of twist-3 LCDA is derived as

 In the view of QCD, the scale $\mu$ separates nonperturbative and perturbative regimes, which is introduced by a cutoff via $|\mathbf{k}_\perp|\leq\mu$ in transverse integration in the LFQM.
-Following the earlier LFQM analysis~\cite{Choi:2013mda,Choi:2014ifm,Choi:2017uos,Arifi:2022pal}, one observe that $|\mathbf{k}_\perp| \to \infty$ corresponds to the ultraviolet (UV) cutoff $\mathbf{k}_\perp^{\max}$ or typical energy scales $\mu$ around $1~\mathrm{GeV}$ for light mesons, $2~\mathrm{GeV}$ for ($D^{*}_{(s)}$,$B^{*}_{(s)}$) mesons, and $3~\mathrm{GeV}$ for $B_c^{*}$ meson.
+Following the earlier LFQM analysis~\cite{Choi:2013mda,Choi:2014ifm,Choi:2017uos,Arifi:2022pal}, one observes that $|\mathbf{k}_\perp| \to \infty$ corresponds to the ultraviolet (UV) cutoff $\mathbf{k}_\perp^{\max}$ or typical energy scales $\mu$ around $1~\mathrm{GeV}$ for light mesons, $2~\mathrm{GeV}$ for ($D^{*}_{(s)}$,$B^{*}_{(s)}$) mesons, and $3~\mathrm{GeV}$ for $B_c^{*}$ meson.
+Although moderate variations of $\mu$ may quantitatively affect some observables, the main qualitative conclusions of this work remain stable under reasonable changes of the cutoff scale.
 Without loss of generality, we adopt the same prescription in our numerical analysis.
 These LCDAs are usually expanded in terms of the Gegenbauer polynomials $C_n^{3/2}$ as follows:

 where the asymptotic LCDA $\phi^\parallel_{as}(x)=6x\bar{x}$ and $\phi^\perp_{as}(x)=\frac{3}{4}[1+(2x-1)^2]$ in the high energy limit.
 The explicit formula for $a_n(\mu)$ is given by

 We can obtain additional information about bound state's characteristics such as the $\xi$-moment